 Whether the cord to your laptop isn’t long enough or it’s time to hang Christmas lights you might be tempted to turn to an extension cord.
-While some extension cords are safe to use, some can be dangerous.
+While some extension cords are safe to use, some can have faulty electrical safety.
 Extension cords can overheat, cause shocks or become overloaded, electrical safety is important.
 Before you go out to your local big box store and pick up the cheapest cord, here are some things to look out for:

-1. Make sure your extension cords have the right safety features.
+Make sure your extension cords have the right electrical safety features.

 Your extension cord should have some safety features.
 These features will help keep you, your home and your family safe!
 If you have a cord and it’s missing any of these safety features; it is best that you discard the cord.

 - Safety closures help prevent shocks and help keep children safe from mouth burns.

 - Polarized blades provide a safety measure for your devices and the house wiring.
 There should be a wide blade and a narrow blade, and they should correspond with the outlet.